Guernsey Press

 “The chancellor urged Russia to be willing to negotiate with Ukraine with the aim of achieving a just and lasting peace and stressed Germany’s unwavering determination to support Ukraine in its fight against Russian aggression for as long as necessary,” Mr Hebestreit said in a statement.

-The new communication between the leader of Germany – one of Ukraine’s strongest backers since late 2022 – and Mr Putin comes at a time of widespread speculation about what the upcoming administration of US President-elect Donald Trump will mean for Ukraine.
+The new communication between Mr Scholz and Mr Putin – their first since December 2022 – comes at a time of widespread speculation about what the new administration of US President-elect Donald Trump will mean for Ukraine.

-Washington has been Ukraine’s biggest military backer, but Mr Trump has repeatedly questioned the amount of aid being given to Ukraine to fight the war.
+Washington has been Ukraine’s biggest military backer, but Mr Trump has repeatedly questioned the amount of aid being given to Ukraine.

-Mr Trump has also suggested he could settle the war between Russia and Ukraine quickly, though this implies Kyiv should cede territory to Moscow in return for peace.
+While Mr Trump has suggested he could settle the war quickly, Ukraine has ruled out giving up any territory to Moscow in return for peace.

 The US, South Korea and Ukraine say North Korea has sent thousands of troops to Russia to support its war against Ukraine.

-For its part, the Kremlin said Germany initiated the call, during which the two leaders had a “detailed and frank exchange of opinions on the situation in Ukraine”.
+The Kremlin said Germany initiated the call, during which the leaders had a “detailed and frank exchange of opinions on the situation in Ukraine”.

 “Possible agreements should take into account the interests of the Russian Federation in the security sphere, proceed from new territorial realities, and most importantly, eliminate the root causes of the conflict,” the readout said.

-Mr Putin also noted the “unprecedented degradation” in bilateral relations between Germany and Russia, the Russian statement said, while noting that the leaders also discussed the situation in the Middle East.
+Mr Putin, who earlier this month said it is up to Western leaders to resume contact with Russia if they want, also noted the “unprecedented degradation” in bilateral relations between Germany and Russia, the Kremlin statement said, while noting that the leaders also discussed the situation in the Middle East.

-The two sides agreed to remain in contact after the call, which German media reports said lasted about an hour.
+The two sides agreed to remain in contact after the call.

 Sorry, we are not accepting comments on this article.